How Your Plastic Surgery Experience May Change in a Post-Quarantine World

 - Making hand hygiene supplies readily available to all personnel and patients in our office suite and restrooms.

 - Routinely cleaning and disinfecting surfaces prior to applying a hospital-grade disinfectant to frequently touched surfaces or objects.

 - Requiring all patients, medical providers, and office staff to wear masks.

 When it comes to surgery, Dr. Hess performs most of his plastic surgeries at the Northern Virginia Surgery Center at Fair Oaks Hospital.
-Procedures longer than 4 hours are performed at INOVA Fair Oaks Hospital.
+Procedures longer than 4 hours are performed at either the Novant Prince William Surgery Center or the Novant Haymarket Surgery Center.
 Both facilities have comprehensive COVID-19 protocols in place.

 What should I expect once I’ve scheduled my appointment?

 - On the day of your appointment, please call us at (703) 752-6608 when you arrive.
 We request that you wait in your car.
 We will call or text you when we are ready for you.

 - We have implemented a screening protocol for all patients.
 When you arrive, an office staff member will ask you a series of questions about your health, possible exposure to persons with the virus, etc.